 Torrenting copyrighted material isn’t illegal everywhere.
 Just like VPN laws, some countries don’t enforce copyright claims, and some let you torrent files for personal use.

 There are two countries with no laws banning the download of copyrighted material: the Marshall Islands and Somalia.
-This doesn’t mean it is legal, just that there is no legislative framework for enforcing copyright claims in these countries.
+This doesn’t mean it’s legal, just that there is no legislative framework for enforcing copyright claims in these countries.

-There are a further eight countries where torrenting copyrighted material is allowed for personal use:
+There are a further five countries where torrenting copyrighted material is generally allowed for personal use:

 - India: India’s copyright law is only defined in commercial terms, not in consumer terms.
 There is also a distinction between viewing and uploading in India, which means streaming is legal but torrenting is not.
 Generally speaking though, copyright claims tend to be ignored.